What do I wear?

 Report any drink spills, broken glass, or other issues that might affect safety on the dance floor to the manager on duty immediately.
 It’s important for us to deal with these matters promptly so that no one slips and gets hurt or ruins their dance shoes.

-Treat the event, venue, and volunteer staff with respect at all times.
-Our staff works hard (often during their free time) to make sure that you are having fun.
+Treat the venue, staff, and everyone involved in the event with respect at all times.
+Our staff works hard to make sure that you are having fun.
 Let’s all work together to make this a welcoming community for everyone!

-We want you to feel safe and comfortable at all Blues Dance New York events.
 If you have a concern, please reach out to one of our staff members.
-We are here for you to make sure that you have a good time.
+We are here to make sure that you have a good time.
 Learn more by reading our Safer Spaces page.